 BOARD MEMBERS

 The board of directors provides overall management of the fund.
-The board is made up of organic farmers, funders, prairie government organic specialists, prairie organic association representatives, a researcher and a member-at-large.
+The board is made up of organic farmers, funders, Prairie government organic specialists, Prairie organic association representatives, a researcher and a member-at-large.

 James Robbins